 Ultimately, there are both advantages and disadvantages to buying a used car and to buying a new car.
 Still, for most people, a used car is going to be the smartest financial decision.

-“Because the average used vehicle is about $17,000, which is less than half the price of a new vehicle, without a doubt, I want you to go with a used vehicle — not new,” says Clark.
+“Because the average used vehicle is (normally) less than half the price of a new vehicle, without a doubt, I want you to go with a used vehicle — not new,” says Clark.